Impact of Metal Cation on Chiral Properties of 2D Halide Perovskites: Results and discussion

 Figure~\ref{fig:chiral_phonon_spectrum} presents the circularly polarized phonon dispersion of \smbapb{} and \smbasn{} for phonons propagating along the $x$- (Γ$-$X), $y$- (Γ$-$Y) and $z$-directions (Γ$-$Z).
 Consistent with a previous study on phonons in chiral perovskites, the phonons are polarized around their propagation axis along high-symmetry paths, a consequence of the \triplescrew{} space group.
 For instance, the phonons propagating along the $z$-axis (Γ$-$Z) exhibit circular motion in the $xy$-plane.
 Comparing the chirality of phonons in \ch{Pb}- and \ch{Sn}-based perovskites reveals a similar circular polarization.
 Specifically, the lowest two acoustic phonon branches in the in-plane direction share a similar chirality in both compositions; left- and right-handed along the Γ$-$X path, and right- and left-handed along the Γ$-$Y path.
 This similarity arises from their nearly identical crystal structures.

 The in-plane acoustic modes show a marked increase in chirality in \smbasn{} compared to \smbapb{}.
 This correlates with the structural chirality along the in-plane direction $\epsMXpar$ in Table~\ref{tab:structural_descriptors}, which is also larger in \smbasn{} compared to \smbapb{}.
 A structure-property relationship might exist between structural chirality and phonon chirality, which would suggest a pathway for tuning phonon chirality through structural modifications.
 In contrast, the perovskite composition appears to have only a minor effect on the chirality of acoustic phonons propagating along the out-of-plane direction (Γ$-$Z).
 Additionally, the near-degeneracy of the low-energy acoustic branches allows for phonon pairs to have arbitrary polarizations, making it difficult to draw conclusions about their chirality.
+When the metal cations are mixed, \smbamixhalf{}), the resulting phonon dispersions reflect averages of those observed in the pure compounds, with the associated phonon chirality having intermediate values, as shown in SM Note 7~\cite{supplementalMaterial}.

 Chiral phonons can be observed in experiments through heat transport experiments.
 As predicted by \citet{hamadaPhononAngularMomentum2018}, a flux of chiral phonons, created by driving a phonon distribution out of equilibrium through a temperature gradient, can generate a finite amount of angular momentum.
 The exact proportionality between the components of the phonon angular momentum per unit cell volume $J^{\mathrm{ph},\alpha}$ and the temperature gradient $\partial T / \partial x^{\beta}$ is given by